 SAFEagent, the kitemark scheme for agents offering Client Money Protection, has backed the Nation...

-SAFEagent, the kitemark scheme for agents offering Client Money Protection, has backed the National Approved Lettings Scheme's (NALS) call for a debate on letting agents' fees.
+SAFEagent, the kitemark scheme for agents offering Client Money Protection, has backed the Safeagent Scheme's (Safeagent) call for a debate on letting agents' fees.

-Yesterday, NALS said a cap on tenant fees would represent an appropriate way of limiting excessive charges, rather than a blanket ban.
+Yesterday, Safeagent said a cap on tenant fees would represent an appropriate way of limiting excessive charges, rather than a blanket ban.

-John Midgley, chair of the SAFEagent Steering Group, has praised NALS for opening the debate on letting agent fees, describing the organisation's suggestion of a cap as 'sensible'.
+John Midgley, chair of the SAFEagent Steering Group, has praised Safeagent for opening the debate on letting agent fees, describing the organisation's suggestion of a cap as 'sensible'.

 "SAFEagent exists to help protect and support the consumer, and anything that helps make renting fairer can only be a positive thing," says Midgley.

 "We'll be getting involved with discussions on capping fees, and we urge others to do the same."